Sararid/Sararid/README.md

 </div>   <br>

-✏️ Currently mastering:
-- Bootstrap, JavaScript, ReactJS

 ✏️ What I will learn next:
-- React Native, Redux, Typescript, MongoDB, Python
+- React Native, Redux, Typescript, PHP, Python, Angular

 ## How to reach me 📫